me & my ADD

 I am an advocate for gender equality and women in tech.

 During the fall of 2014, I founded a Tech-network for women in Norway together with my former employer at VG.
-If you are half as passionate about tech as I am, I urge you to check out our website to join events and future projects and follow our facebook page for updates on the tech-scene in Oslo.
+If you are half as passionate about tech as I am, I urge you to check out our website and sign your young girls up for one of our technology camps.
 Our goal is to inspire women and girls to lean in and contribute to shaping our world’s future with technology.
-In two years, TENK has reached and spoken to thousands of women, toured Norway to speak to more than 4000 high school girls with NHO, co-established an annual national Girl Tech Fest teaching middle school girls coding in addition to a Tech- Summer Camp for girls.
+In two years, TENK had reached and spoken to thousands of women, toured Norway to speak to more than 4000 high school girls with NHO, co-established an annual national Girl Tech Fest teaching middle school girls coding in addition to a Tech- Summer Camp for girls.

 I love technology and my mission is to inspire young girls to realize its immense opportunities in hope that they will lean in and contribute to shaping our future.

-I'm not a developer my self; my strength is communication.
-So I research, write, produce a podcast and publicly speak about emerging trends in tech on a weekly basis.
+I'm not a developer my self; my strength is communication and product development.
+So I write, produce, design, build and publicly speak about emerging trends in tech on a weekly basis.

-I'm co-founder of #ShesGotThis, a company focused on addressing gender stereotypes and subtle discrimination in the workplace.
-We originally founded #ShesGotThis (#Hunspanderer) in Norway 2015 as a non-profit.
-Following two successful campaigns in Norway, both reaching millions of people and engaging multiple CEOs of Norway’s largest companies to address the issue, we have now created a company which is working on finding validated solutions to increase diversity in organizations as well as launching globally under the hashtag #ShesGotThis.
+I'm a co-founder in #Hunspanderer in Norwegian, a campaign focused on addressing gender stereotypes and unconscious bias in the workplace.
+We originally founded #Hunspanderer in Norway 2015 as a non-profit organization.
+Following two successful campaigns in Norway, both reaching millions of people and engaging multiple CEOs of Norway’s largest companies to address the issue, we have now created a company which is working for a more gender balanced workplace through technology and an evidence based approach.
+Check it out here Equalitycheck.it and business.equalitycheck.it

-I've been nominated for several awards including "Inspiration Award 2017", "Girls Award 2017" by Plan Norge, "Digital Super Profile" in 2016 and was appointed a “Distinguished Alumni” at the New School where I graduated with a masters in media management.
-I was appointed Inspiring Fifty Nordic’s most inspiring women in tech and one of the “100 most influential people in Nordic tech” appointed by Slush and The Nordic Web.
+I've been nominated for a few awards including “Global Womens Leadership Award”, "Inspiration Award 2016&2017", "Girls Award 2017" by Plan Norge, "Digital Super Profile" in 2016 and was appointed a “Distinguished Alumni” at the New School where I graduated with a masters in media management.
+I was appointed Inspiring Fifty Nordic’s most inspiring women in tech and one of the six Norwegians in the “100 most influential people in Nordic tech” list appointed by Slush and The Nordic Web.

-I'm also a board member at the financial investing startup Kron, active in the Global Shapers Oslo community, a writer and a public speaker about future technology and female leadership.
+I'm also a board member at the financial investing startup Kron, as well as Dermanor, a writer and a public speaker about future technology, unconscious bias and diversity in tech.

-I am also very excited to have become faculty at Singularity University where I get to talk about my expertise on diversity.
+I am also very excited to have become faculty at Singularity University where I get to talk about diversity.

 If you're interested in public speaking or have other inquiries: email@example.com.